ni/webvi-examples/MultipleTopLevelWebVIs/Readme.md

 - Test the Top-Level WebVIs
   - In the **Project Files** tab double-click the **System Designer**
   - In the **Web Server** target right click the **MultipleTopLevelVIs.gcomp** item and click **Run Web Component**
-    <br> _Note: In the LabVIEW NXG Beta 2.0 Release clicking **Run Web Component** will open all the Top-Level WebVIs in your default browser at the same time_
+    <br> _Note: In the LabVIEW NXG Beta 2.0 Release clicking **Run Web Component** will open all the Top-Level WebVIs in your default browser at once_
     <!-- TODO DE12779: Performing Run Web Component opens all Top-Level Vis at the same time -->
 - Build Web application
   - Open **MultipleTopLevelWebVIs.gcomp**